Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

   - Validate that out_ref must be present in the Transaction Inputs

   - Validate that the redeemer only mints a single CIP68 compliant Account Token
+  - Validate the Datum has valid account inputs
+  - Ensure that the User NFT doesn't go to the Script
+  - Ensure ref_nft goes back to the script
+  \
 + *DeleteAccount*

   This redeemer allows burning of an Account NFT to remove the subscriber from the system.
 A Check That there's no payment for the delete account should be done off-chain.